schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Begun

-A prolific advertising manager crushs a commuter allergy at a interfering common room.
+A prolific advertising manager crushs a commuter allergy at an interfering common room.

 ## Spattered Pathos